 Lead by Jake Harvey, Professor of Sculpture, the project also involved film-maker Professor Noe Mendelle, and the sculptor Joel Fisher, plus research assistant Laura Black and PhD student Jessica Harrison.

 Members of the team visited stone-working locations worldwide (including India, China, Japan, USA, Mexico, Brazil and a number of European countries) to document traditional stone-craft skills and attitudes.
 They interviewed craftsmen and artists and generated a research archive which consists of over 14,000 individual images and 150 hours of film footage.
-This material is available via the project’s website, together with essays on diverse aspects of stone and stone-working.
 A collection of stone-working tools and samples of stones was created and this is available via the ECA.